Lesson Plan - Get It!

 Unfortunately, like the three times tables, there really aren't any helpful tricks you can use to help you memorize this set.
 That means you may need to spend extra time practicing these math facts.

-When you are able to recite the multiples of seven to a teacher or parent, move on to the Got It? section to practice solving multiplication problems with seven.
+When you are able to recite the multiples of seven, move on to the Got It? section to practice solving multiplication problems with seven.